Cricket: Martin Guptill and Jimmy Neesham lead Black Caps to victory over Sri Lanka

 With the help of a no-ball, 33 runs came from the first five deliveries.
 However, just as an unthinkable record loomed, and the possibility to join an exclusive club of players to hit six sixes in an over, Perera finally found his line, and Neesham could only swat a single.

 The end result was 34 runs off the over, and 15 more were smacked the final over to send the Black Caps to their seventh highest ODI score.
-If not for running out of time, Neesham would have claimed the fastest ODI fifty, but his contribution didn't end there – with three wickets capping off a dream return, and another Black Caps victory.
+If not for running out of time, Neesham would have claimed the fastest ODI fifty of all-time, but his contribution didn't end there – with three wickets capping off a dream return, and another Black Caps victory.